 If we can convince the Fetish Fuel Wiki to let us host that kind of thing on their site, will you provide the sources of the pages you cut?

 edited 14th Apr '12 7:33:53 AM by Discar

 So does this mean that we cannot have any pages on erotic fiction on this wiki anymore, no matter how well-written or plotful they are?
 That we cannot have any Recs on Lemons or other sex-related fanfics anymore, no matter how well-written they are?
-Whatever happened to No Lewdness, No Prudishness?
-As a troper who enjoys erotic works, this is saddening.
+Whatever happened to No Lewdness No Prudishness?

 But we need to know the Porn Watch Comittee's setup and rules before we can make any judgments about the matter.

 So NL, NP isn't a policy anymore either?

 Yes, it is, but there is a "No porn" rule there too.

-Oh.
 Well ok then I guess.